ying-teaching/python/5-functions/function-concepts.md

 # Function Concepts

-This section first explains what is a fucntion and the two reasons you want to use functions: code structure and code reuse.
+This section first explains what is a function and the two reasons you want to use functions: code structure and code reuse.
 Then it describes how to define and call functions.

 ## 1 What and Why

 A function is a group of statements that performs a specific task.
-Though there is no limit in the number of statements that you can write inside a function, tt is important that a function consists of a group of closely related statemetns to serve a single purpose.
+Though there is no limit in the number of statements that you can write inside a function, it is important that a function consists of a group of closely related statements to serve a single purpose.
 It will make your code easy to read and maintain.

 Why you need functions?
 A simple anwser is divide and conquer.
 Programmers use functions to organize and reuse code.
 Instead of writing a long list of statements of a complex application, you can divide the application into a set of subtasks such that each task is relatively easy to be solved.